-Author's Note: I'm tearing up as I post this.
+I'm tearing up as I post this.
 Literally.
-Because this fic has been over a year in the making and I've absolutely loved writing it and I can't believe it's over.
+This fic has been over a year in the making and I've absolutely loved writing it and I can't believe it's over.
 So before the chapter, allow me to ramble a bit and express my gratitude.
 Thank you to:

-1. katiic for the original post that inspired this idea and for allowing me to run with it.
+1. katiic for the original tumblr post that inspired this idea and for allowing me to run with it

 3. Andy – thanks for betaing every single chapter, and for your suggestions and constant encouragement.
 This fic wouldn't even exist if you hadn't convinced me to post it in the first place!

-5. And finally, to everyone who ever read/favorited/followed/reviewed this fic and/or reblogged/retweeted the link.
+5. And finally, to everyone who ever read/favorited/followed/reviewed this fic and/or reblogged/retweeted links.
 Without you guys and your support, this fic wouldn't be what it is today.
 I love all of you so much.
-Thank you.
+Thank you!

 The room was silent as Kate stepped through the doorway, the soft breathing of her fiancé the only sound.
 The first rays of sun were just peeking over the horizon, golden in the early morning sky.
 They'd left the blinds open last night, fallen asleep gazing out at the moon and stars over the Atlantic, and now the morning light was making its way through the glass, illuminating Castle's sleeping form.

-He was sprawled on the bed facing her, arms stretched out toward where she'd lain just twenty minutes earlier, before she'd silently slipped out of his embrace, found a piece of paper and a pen in his office, and scrawled down the plethora of words floating through her mind.
-She could only hope that her sentences came out more clearly than the jumbled mass of thoughts in her head.
+He was sprawled on the bed facing her, arms stretched out toward where she'd lain just twenty minutes earlier, before she'd silently slipped out of his embrace, found a piece of paper and a pen, and scrawled down the plethora of words floating through her mind.
+She could only hope that her sentences came out more clearly than the jumbled mess of thoughts in her head.

 Kate crept across the bedroom to the nightstand to retrieve their journal, silently thanking Castle for thinking to bring it along.
 Hypothetically, she could have written in the book herself, but there was just something so special about the fact that he was the only person ever to have written in it.
 Somehow, it seemed right to keep it that way.